Posted byon June 4, 2017.

 Access the Dressing Room (Shift + I) to access your clothing options.
 A lot of clothing can be bought directly from within the Dressing Room as well, for either Marks of Favour or Aurum.

-In the left window, you can browse the various slots (torso, jacket, pants, etc.).
-The dots on the right side of the list indicate wether you own the clothing piece or not.
+In the left window, you can browse the various slots (Hat, Face, Back, Legs, Uniform, etc.).
+The dots on the right side of the list indicate whether you own the clothing piece or not.

 You access an overview of all Pets in the Pets window (Shift + P).
 The pets you don't own will be greyed out.
 Many can be purchased directly from the Pets window for Marks of Favour or Aurum.
 When selecting a pet, you can view the Source in the description, which explains where you can obtain the pet.